Regulatory Affairs Specialist

 The Regulatory Affairs profession in particular requires a detail-oriented and careful way of working with a high level of analytical thinking and is similar in its requirements to legal departments and quality management.
 Experience in scientific literature research is very helpful in understanding constantly revised legal texts and technical standards, which must be summarized and presented appropriately for different groups.
 Knowledge of project management and self-organization is highly recommended.

 It is computer work and can be carried out from the office or from home.
 Business trips and face-to-face events only take place occasionally.
 Every day always begins with processing new emails and answering regulatory customer inquiries, which can vary greatly in scope and complexity.
-I communicate with suppliers and product managers on a daily basis.
+I communicate with suppliers and product managers every day.
 Once a week I exchange personal and professional information with my team leader.
 My colleagues are spread across Europe and we have regular meetings to divide up work or discuss projects.
-I plan up to 20% of my working time each day for project work.
+I plan up to 20% of my working time each day for project activities.
 Projects can stop for various reasons or tasks have to be rescheduled.
 As a growing expert in certain topics, you become the company's go-to person at all times.

 Practical activities are almost completely eliminated and you are not necessarily tied to a specific location.
 In contrast to most working groups at the university, large corporations are much more hierarchical, which means that the implementation of new ideas can take longer.
 In the compliance area, even greater emphasis is placed on traceability of communication, as well as on standard operating procedures (SOPs) and approval processes.
 Exams are eliminated, but the "tests" remain in the form of KPIs and regular employee meetings.